 Toddler clothing sizes range from 2T to 5T.
 The “T” in these sizes is short for Toddler, and the number before it is an approximation of a child’s age.
 Basically, an average 2-year-old toddler should fit into a 2T piece of clothing.
 However, there are more factors that you should consider when shopping for your baby’s clothes.

 Firstly you should consider your toddler’s height and weight.
 Most brands’ size charts further categorize the toddler’s size by height and weight.

 Therefore, if your baby outgrows the height and weight listed for a specific size, you should aim for the bigger size instead.

 Like infant clothing, toddle clothing fits differently depending on the brand.
-For example, a Gymboree 2T is specified for toddlers who are 33-36 inches in height and weigh 30-32 pounds.
+Some brands like BabyOutlet have their own size charts.
+For example, their 2T is specified for toddlers who are 35-36.5 inches in height and weigh 28-31 pounds.
 Meanwhile, Osh Kosh lists a 2T for toddlers of 35-36 inches and 29-31 pounds.
-You might think that these 2 brands are offering the same fit, but many parents will tell you Gymboree toddler clothing seems to run quite big.

 Toddler Clothing Sizes Without “T”

 As mentioned an average 2-year-old baby should fit into a 2T piece of toddler clothing.
 However, this size often overlaps with the 24 months size.
 It may be quite frustrating for parents who have a 2-year-old to tell these two sizes apart at first.
 We will explain this issue in the next part.
 But the important thing to know here is that the T sizes are a slimmer fit than the infant by-month sizes like 24 months.

 Things can even get more complicated as you will see clothing sizes that don’t include a “T”.
 For instance, 4 and 4T are not the same sizes, but they are very similar.
 The “T” Size tends to be several inches shorter, while also allowing more room for a diaper